blackthorne18/reporth_methods/README.md

+## Visualising Clusters on the Phylogenetic Tree
+Run `visualise_clusters.r` to visualise REPINs found in a particular cluster on the phylogenetic tree of the 42 genomes.
+The variable `whichclus` is responsible for identifying the cluster number that you want to visualise.

 ## What is runtest?
 Runs the clustering algorithm on the input file.
 Note this is a local instance of the clustering algorithm